natalieMillman/markdown-to-pdf/README.md

 - 📝 **Real-time Preview**: See your markdown rendered as you type
 - 📄 **Advanced PDF Generation**: Convert markdown to beautifully formatted PDF documents
+- 🎨 **Syntax Highlighting**: Beautiful code highlighting for 25+ programming languages
+- 🧮 **Math Support**: LaTeX math rendering with KaTeX for academic and technical documents
 - 📐 **Multiple PDF Formats**: Support for A4, Letter, Legal, and custom page sizes
 - 🔄 **Page Orientation**: Portrait and landscape orientation options
 - 📏 **Margin Controls**: Adjustable page margins for perfect formatting